psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

 pboptions(pbo)
 ```

 If we want to put this updating process together with the parallel evaluation, we need to split the problem in a different way.
-Suppose we only send one job to each worker at once.
+Suppose we only send one job to each worker at a time.
 We can do that exactly `ceiling(B / ncl)` times.
 The `splitpb` function takes care of the indices.
 Using the previous example of 10 jobs and 2 workers, we get:

 ``` r
 splitpb(nx = 10, ncl = 2)